minblock/litercoin/doc/README.md

-Lightercoin Core
+Litercoin Core
 =============

 Setup
 ---------------------
-Lightercoin Core is the original Lightercoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Lightercoin transactions, which requires approximately 22 gigabytes of disk space.
+Litercoin Core is the original Litercoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Litercoin transactions, which requires approximately 22 gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Lightercoin Core, visit [litecoin.org](https://litecoin.org/).
+To download Litercoin Core, visit [litecoin.org](https://litecoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Lightercoin Core on your native platform.
+The following are some helpful notes on how to run Litercoin Core on your native platform.

 ### Unix